Schetkiglobe7/voxel-sandbox-engine/README.md

 ## Overview

-Voxel Sandbox Engine is an experimental open-source project aimed at building a modern, scalable, and maintainable voxel-based engine.
+Voxel Sandbox Engine is an open-source project focused on building a **modern, scalable, and maintainable voxel engine core**.

-The project explores engine design choices that go beyond traditional voxel engines.
-In particular, it focuses on maintaining a clear separation between engine logic and game content, adopting a data-driven and database-backed world representation, and designing systems that support efficient world streaming while remaining extensible over time.
+The project explores engine design choices that go beyond traditional voxel engines, with particular emphasis on:

+- clear separation between engine logic and game content
+- deterministic and testable world behavior
+- explicit chunk lifecycle and streaming semantics
+- extensibility toward rendering, persistence, and tooling layers

-This repository represents the technical foundation of the engine rather than a finished or playable game.
+This repository represents the **technical foundation of the engine**.
+The core engine module is implemented and released as a **pre-release (v1.0.0)**, while rendering, persistence, and tooling layers are planned as separate modules.

 ---

 ## Project Status

-🚧 **Pre-alpha**

-The project is currently in an early setup and design phase.
-At this stage, no rendering system, gameplay mechanics, or world logic are implemented.
-The primary focus is on establishing repository structure, open-source governance, and solid architectural groundwork.

-All engine subsystems and features will be introduced incrementally, with design decisions documented as they are made.
+🧊 **Engine Core: Pre-release v1.0.0**

+The engine core has reached its first stable architectural milestone.

+Starting from `engine-v1.0.0`, the **public engine API is considered frozen** for the `v1.x` line.
+Breaking changes will only be introduced in a future major version.

+### Implemented
+- Chunk-based voxel world model
+- Deterministic, seed-based world generation
+- World bounds handling
+- Chunk lifecycle management (generate / load / unload)
+- Event-based world notifications with ordering guarantees
+- Chunk streaming controllers (distance-based and fuzzy)
+- Pluggable chunk eviction policies
+- Deterministic and idempotent streaming behavior
+- Extensive unit test coverage for world and streaming logic

+### Not Implemented Yet
+- Rendering system (OpenGL, Vulkan under evaluation)
+- Persistence layer (database-backed world storage)
+- Asset pipeline
+- Gameplay systems
+- Tooling and editor support

 ---

-## Planned Architecture
+## Architecture Overview

-The engine is planned to be composed of clearly separated layers, each with a well-defined responsibility.
+The engine is structured around **clearly separated layers**, each with a well-defined responsibility.

-At its core, the engine will manage application lifecycle concerns, platform abstraction, configuration, and logging.
-On top of this foundation, a rendering layer is planned, based on OpenGL, with chunk-oriented mesh generation and GPU-friendly data structures.

-World representation and persistence will be handled by a dedicated world and data layer.
-This layer is intended to support a chunk-based voxel model, database-backed persistence, and spatial queries to enable efficient world streaming.

-An asset system is also planned, responsible for texture and asset management, data-driven configuration, and support for multiple content packs.
-None of these components are implemented yet, and their design will evolve as the project progresses.
+### Engine Core (Implemented)

+The engine core manages:
+- world state and chunk lifecycle
+- deterministic world generation
+- streaming and eviction policies
+- event-based observation of world changes

+This layer is **rendering-agnostic** and **persistence-agnostic** by design.

+### Rendering Layer (Planned)

+A dedicated rendering module will:
+- consume read-only world state
+- generate chunk-oriented meshes
+- manage GPU resources independently from engine logic

+The initial implementation will target OpenGL, with Vulkan evaluated as a future alternative.

+### Persistence & Data Layer (Planned)

+A persistence module will:
+- store chunk data beyond runtime
+- support large or unbounded worlds
+- provide spatial indexing and efficient loading

+Database-backed storage (e.g. PostgreSQL with spatial extensions) is planned.

+### Assets & Tooling (Planned)

+Future modules will address:
+- data-driven voxel and block definitions
+- asset pipelines and content packs
+- developer tools, debugging, and inspection utilities

 ---

-## Non-Goals

-At least in its early stages, this project does not aim to replicate an existing commercial game, provide a complete game out of the box, or prioritize visual fidelity over architectural soundness.

-The primary objective is to build a solid and extensible technical foundation that can support experimentation and future development.
+## Architectural Decision Records (ADR)

+Significant architectural decisions are documented as **Architectural Decision Records (ADR)** in the [`ADR/`](ADR/) directory.

+ADRs capture:
+- design context
+- decisions taken
+- consequences and trade-offs

+They serve as the authoritative source for architectural intent and evolution.

 ---

 ## Roadmap

-A high-level roadmap will be introduced once the core architectural decisions are finalized.

-Until then, progress is tracked through GitHub Issues and Pull Requests, with significant design choices recorded as Architectural Decision Records (ADR).
+The high-level project roadmap is maintained in [`ROADMAP.md`](ROADMAP.md).

+Progress is tracked through:
+- GitHub Issues and Pull Requests
+- versioned releases
+- Architectural Decision Records (ADR)

 ---